datagrok/subcommander/README.md

            help                 Lists the available sub-commands (this text) runserver            runs my server on port 8080

-### Sub-sub-commands

-In the example above, we have two commands `db_start` and `db_stop` that could be further cleaned up.
-In the same way that we created the initial tool `proj`, we can also create a `proj db` which itself launches subcommands:

-        $ ln -s /path/to/lib/subcommander.sh ~/bin/proj.d/db
-        $ mkdir ~/bin/proj.d/db.d
-        $ mv ~/bin/proj.d/db_start ~/bin/proj.d/db.d/start
-        $ mv ~/bin/proj.d/db_stop ~/bin/proj.d/db.d/stop

-        $ tree ~/bin
-        ~/bin/
-        ├── proj -> /path/to/lib/subcommander.sh
-        └── proj.d/
-            ├── db -> /path/to/lib/subcommander.sh
-            ├── db.d/
-            │   ├── start
-            │   └── stop
-            ├── deploy
-            ├── help -> /path/to/lib/subcommander/help
-            └── runserver

-        $ proj
-        usage: proj COMMAND [OPTION...]
-[ARG]...

-        Available proj commands are:
-           db                   Runs subcommands
-           deploy               copies working directory up to server help                 Lists the available sub-commands (this text) runserver            runs my server on port 8080

-        No COMMAND specified.

-        $ proj db
-        usage: proj COMMAND [OPTION...]
-[ARG]...

-        Available proj db commands are:
-           start                starts the database
-           stop                 stops the database

-        No COMMAND specified.

-        $ proj db_start
-        Starting the database...

-### Developing and debugging with `info`
+### Environment variables available to sub-scripts

+**Remember: Subcommander sub-scripts are just normal executables.**

+You can implement them in any language, compiled or interpreted.

+When executed as a sub-command, the following environment variables will be available for their use:

+* `SC_MAIN`: The basename of the top-level symlink to subcommander.
+In the examples above, this would be "`proj`".

+* `SC_NAME`: The full command used to execute the script.
+When `~/usr/lib/proj/db/start` is being executed, this would be "`proj db start`".

+* `SC_CONTEXT`: (Optional) The path to the context, if found.
+The context is the closest ancestor directory containing a `.proj.context` file.

 To see what variables are set by subcommander when it executes your tool, try the `info` subcommand included with subcommander.

-        $ ln -s /path/to/lib/subcommander/info ~/bin/proj.d/
+        $ ln -s /path/to/lib/subcommander/info ~/usr/lib/proj/
         $ proj info

-### "I don't like `proj.d`"
+### "I don't like `~/usr/lib/proj`"

-A subcommander-based tool named `proj` will default to looking in the directory `proj.d` in the same directory as `proj` for its subcommands.
+A subcommander-based tool named `proj` will default to looking in the directory `~/usr/lib/proj` for its subcommands.
 This may be overridden by setting `PROJ_EXEC_PATH` in the environment.

+You can set this into the environment in the traditional way by adding a line to your `~/.bashrc` file like:

+    export PROJ_EXEC_PATH=/path/to/proj_subcommands

+After editing, you will need to restart your shell for it to take effect.

-You don't need to edit your startup scripts to set this into the environment.
+Alternatively, you don't need to edit your startup scripts to set this into the environment.
+You can employ the `proj` configuration script, `~/.projrc`.
-Just add it to `~/.projrc`.
 See "Hook Scripts and Environment Variables" below for details.

 These names are dependent on what you name your tool.
-If instead of `proj` you called your tool `foo`, you would want to put subcommands in `foo.d`, use `FOO_EXEC_PATH` to override that location, and put `foo`-specific configuration in `~/.foorc`.
+If instead of `proj` you called your tool `foo`, you would want to put subcommands in `/usr/lib/foo/`, use `FOO_EXEC_PATH` to override that location, and put `foo`-specific configuration in `~/.foorc`.